-If there are no recommendations or amendments to be made you will be sent an email approving your application and an agreement setting out the terms and conditions attached to the funding.
+If there are no recommendations or amendments to be made you will be sent an email approving your proposal and an agreement setting out the terms and conditions attached to the funding.
 These will cover payment information, crediting guidelines, and monitoring and reporting requirements.
-The Hub will also undertake an ID check on the lead applicant as part of our due diligence processes.
 Audiences will need to be surveyed using our standard template for all funded activity - please bear this in mind when planning your evaluation strategies.